 Loop control

-Python also provides several instructions that allow you to control the flow of repeating loops.
-The most common ones are 'break', 'continue' and 'pass'.
+Python also provides several instructions that let you control the flow of loops.
+These include 'break', 'continue' and 'pass'.

-The 'break' statement is used to terminate the current loop and resume execution at the next statement after the loop.
-For example:
+The 'break' statement is used to end the current loop and resume execution at the next statement after the loop.
+For example, if we want to stop the 'for' loop when 'i' equals 3, we can do the following:

 for i in range(5):